CROCHET PATTERNSTiny Whimsical Petal Doily

 Tiny Whimsical Petal Doily

 You can easily adjust the size of your doily by changing yarn thickness and hook sizes.
-Using lace weight yarn and a 1.75 mm hook, you’ll create a doily almost 16 cm (about 6.2 inches) across.
-But it’s your project, so make it however you want!
+For instance, using lace weight yarn with a 1.75 mm hook creates an enchanting doily almost 16 cm (about 6.2 inches) across – perfect for adding just the right touch without overwhelming your space.
+But remember, this is your project; feel free to make it however you want!

 Explore our free patterns!
 From the tiniest, most precious motifs to stunning, jaw-dropping doilies, these designs are simply adorable!